 The new approach, in the heart of a conflictive production of knowledge, would match the individual nature of the researched situation and would be subordinate to a higher reference: the benefit of the person.

-I would return to the reflections of the previous section, warning of the problems that would have to be faced to maintain a balance between this worldview and the survival of my academic-professional project within institutional and research structures already analysed (see my personal web page: The Life Story of my Research Project - Section I).
+I would return to the reflections of the previous section, warning of the problems that would have to be faced to maintain a balance between this worldview and the survival of my academic-professional project within institutional and research structures already analysed (The Life Story of my Research Project - Section I).

 Looking back, could you have used qualitative software more effectively – and how?
 How would current software tools have helped?
 (The answer may be simple – e.g., not at all! – or quite complex, if new tools have appeared to do what you were unable to do 3 years ago.)

 During these three years, I have not studied the potential of the qualitative software in depth in order to carry out the research more effectively.
 Being aware of this, my concerns have been focused on clarifying what is before the practical or technical question of the qualitative data processing.
 My condition as a novice researcher would require the development of these aspects.

 However, over the last year I have had the opportunity to introduce the students of the master's degree in educational research in the Faculty of Education at the University of Zaragoza to the Nvivo software (Berbegal, 2013).
 The publication by Lyn Richards (2009) and the ‘Methods in Practice’ experience (Berbegal, 2009) have helped me greatly in dealing with this new educational challenge.
 Always insisting on a basic inter-dependence between epistemology and methodology, I have explained the logic of this software to them so that they can use it in their first research projects.